adampisula/adampisula-pizza/content/posts/writing-pams-in-rust.md

 }
 ```

-That's a mouthful.
+I'm aware this code is quite lengthy, but try not to get discouraged - hopefully the comments provide some info on what is going on.
 Compile it and run it as so:

 ```bash
 cargo build